Random walks on $\mathrm{Homeo}(S^1)$: Proof of the main results

 \subsection{Synchronization}

 \begin{proof}[Proof of Theorem \ref{synchronizing}]~ The only non trivial implication is iii) $\Rightarrow$ i).
-Let us assume that $G$ satisfy the property iii) is satisified in the sense that any points $x$, $y$ can be synchronized in the sense that there exists a sequence $g_n$ such that $\mathrm{dist}(g_n(x),g_n(y))\to 0$.\\
+Let us assume that the action of $G$ is proximal, that is, for any points $x$, $y$ there exists a sequence $g_n$ of elements of $G$ such that $\mathrm{dist}(g_n(x),g_n(y))\to 0$.\\

-Firstly, let us justify that we are in the first case of Proposition \ref{alternative}:
+Firstly, let us justify that we are in the first case of Corollary \ref{alternative}:

-If $G$ is semi-conjugated to $\tilde{G}$, then $\tilde{G}$ satisfies the same property of synchronization, so that $\tilde{G}$ is not a group of isometries, and so we are not in second case.
+If $G$ is semi-conjugated to $\tilde{G}$, then $\tilde{G}$ satisfies the same property of synchronization as $G$, so that $\tilde{G}$ is not a group of isometries, and so we are not in second case.

-If $G$ leaves a finite set invariant, with has least two distinct points, these points cannot be synchronized, which contradicts the assumptions.
+If $G$ leaves invariant a finite set having at least two points, then the action of $G$ on this finite set cannot be proximal, which contradicts the assumptions.
 And $G$ cannot fix a singleton by assumption.
 Hence we are not in third case.\\

-So we are in case i), that is, the random walk satisfy the property of contractions given by Theorem \ref{main}.
+So we are in the first case, that is, the random walk satisfies the property of contractions given by Theorem \ref{main}.
 For any $x$, $y$ in the circle, one can find a sequence $g_n$ in $G$ such that $(g_n(x))_n$ and $(g_n(y))_n$ tend to a same point $c$.
 By Theorem \ref{main}, one can find a neighborhood of $c$ having positive probability to be contracted, hence we deduce that there is a set of $\omega$ with positive probability such that $\mathrm{dist}(f_\omega^n(x),f_\omega^n(y))$ tends to $0$ exponentially fast as $n$ tends to $+\infty$.\\